-In my opinion, the Housing Authority of the City of Mt.
-Vernon complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2013.
-The results of my auditing procedures disclosed no instances of noncompliance with those requirements.
+In my opinion, the Housing Authority City of Mt.
+Vernon complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2014.